incognito666/project2/README.md

 4. There are no unassigned issues.

-- For the projects Tarantula in python, project scraping and Maze generation all the issues have been assigned to someone.
-Hence this bad smell was not visible inany of these projects.

 5. The number of commits by a member is not less that 25% of the commits.